Pediatrics at Apple Tree Dental

 Parents and caregivers are often anxious about how their child might behave at the dentist.
 Our goal is to help increase their comfort and confidence.
 For children with severe anxiety or behavior concerns, our goal is to help them learn coping skills that will prepare them for a future of successful dental visits.

-At your visit, we encourage caregivers to “follow the lead” of the pediatric dental team and allow space for the team members and your child to connect and build rapport.
+At your visit, we encourage caregivers to “follow the lead” of the pediatric dental team and allow space for the team members and your child to build a trusting relationship.
 Based on your child’s unique feelings and abilities, we will tailor our approach and behavior guidance techniques to make their visit as successful as possible.

 One of our primary goals is to help children (and parents) understand their oral health, and the things they can do to improve their oral health and prevent problems.